 - AVFS Fellowship Program - a year-long paid internship for a recent, local college graduate

-FILMMAKING provides hands-on, project-based learning classes that culminate in annual summer film camps to guide students in creating their own films.
+FILMMAKING provides hands-on, project-based learning classes and workshops that guide students in creating their own films.
 Offerings include:

 - Standalone workshops with experts, e.g. Animation workshop with Pixar Animator Adam Burke